 Graduating from university is often hailed as a new beginning, the start of the rest of your life.
 Unfortunately, for those graduating during the global pandemic, things have been slightly more complicated.

 It’s not easy to enthusiastically “start the rest of your life” when the world is a dumpster fire, people are dying, and you’re hanging out at home with your parents waiting until lockdown ends.
 It certainly doesn’t help if the demarcation, the formal transition from college life to adulthood, is missing.
-But for 2020 graduates, the long-anticipated graduation ceremony with all its pomp and circumstance simply won’t be happening.

 Fortunately, colleges and universities are doing their very best to make this time count for their graduating students, using readily available online tools to put on lavish remote commencements.

 It’s not only colleges that are pitching in these days to make graduating students feel special.
 Even Arnie is pitching in:

 But we’d like to show you some of the amazing things educational institutions have been doing for their graduates, using tools like YouTube, Facebook, Instagram and Walls.io.

 We’ve looked at a lot of EDU customers’ social walls in the past months, and pretty much all of them have set up a microsite for their graduating students and paired it with a social wall.

 The combination of microsite and social wall seems to be the bare minimum for educational institutions.
 Almost all of them also set up a live-streamed ceremony and have later embedded the recording on the website.
 But a variety of other elements can be added as well, turning the celebrations into an elaborate online event.

 Bring your college community together with a social wall